Moving to Switzerland checklist

 Opening a Swiss bank account

-To receive your salary, pay your bills (which are settled by "QR-bill" in Switzerland) and your rent, you need an account with a "CH" IBAN.
+In order to receive your salary, pay your bills (which are settled by "QR-bill"), and your rent, you need an account with a "CH" IBAN.
+The municipal registration certificate will be required to finalize the opening, whether with a traditional bank (UBS, ZKB, BCGE) or a neobank (Yuh, Neon).

-5. The first quarter: Health, Vehicle, and Insurance
+5. The First Quarter: Health, Vehicle and Insurance

-Basic health insurance (LAMal / KVG)
+Basic health insurance (KVG/LAMal)

-Expert Tip: Use the official Confederation comparator, Priminfo.admin.ch, to compare premiums neutrally.
-Beware, affiliation has a retroactive effect: you will have to pay the premiums from the first day of your arrival in Switzerland, even if you subscribe on the 89th day.
+The Swiss healthcare system is managed by private funds.
+Basic insurance (KVG/LAMal) is mandatory.
+You have 3 months to affiliate with the fund of your choice.
+Affiliation has a retroactive effect: you will have to pay premiums from the first day of your arrival in Switzerland, even if you subscribe on the 89th day.

-Importing your vehicle and driving license
+Importing your vehicle and driver's license

-Beware of the bank's hidden margin (Spread)
+Beware of the banks' hidden margin (Spread)

 The Fintech alternative: ibani.com